-There are eight different test signals assigned to this parameter.
+Each 5601MSC has eight different test signal outputs that can be monitored.
 For brevity, only Channel 1-1 will be explained in the manual.

-Channel 1-1: If set to include, Channel 1-1 Voting will be included in the voting process.
-If set to exclude, the control will not be included in the process.
+Channel 1-1: If set to include, the SDI TG Channel 1-1 input status will be included in the voting process.
+If set to exclude, the input will not be included in the process.